y0shK/y0shK/README.md

 ### Hi there, I'm Yash Karandikar
 ---
 🔭 I'm currently working on learning techniques for test automation in QA \
-🌱 I enjoyed taking Natural Language Processing and Computability & Complexity \
+🌱 I enjoyed taking Natural Language Processing, Algorithms Analysis, and Graph Theory \
-⚡ Fun fact: My favorite concept to teach in Intro to Comp Sci is the idea of object-oriented programming \
+⚡ Fun fact: My favorite concept to teach to CS beginners is the idea of object-oriented programming \
 😄 Pronouns: he/him

 ### My stats